Proto:Star Fox 2/June 22, 1995 Build

 - The camera hovers much closer to the Arwing in some cases, most noticeably when running in Walker mode, which blocks the player's view ahead significantly.

-- The prototype's Nintendo logo has less saturated coloring than the final build, and lacks the (R) symbol to the right of the logo.
+- This build's Nintendo logo has less saturated coloring than the final, and lacks the ® symbol to the right of the logo.

-- The explosions and subsequent fade transitions in the opening cutscene are quicker in the prototype.
+- The explosions and subsequent fade transitions in the opening cutscene are still quicker, as they were in the December 28, 1994 build.

-- The game's logo seems to be incomplete, using a very basic single-color "2" as opposed to the final's more detailed and stylised graphic.
-The "Star Fox" portion also uses a darker palette compared to the final build.
+- The game's logo is still a placeholder, having a very basic single-color "2" as opposed to the more detailed and stylized graphic seen in later builds.
+The "Star Fox" portion also uses a slightly darker palette in comparison.

-- Andross' face is positioned higher in the prototype.
+- Andross's face is positioned higher in the prototype.

 - The layout for some of the background nebulae on the right-hand side of the screen also differs between the two.

-- At the bottom of the screen the prototype simply displays the characters' in-game dialog portraits, rather than the unique graphic seen in the final build.
+- At the bottom of the screen the prototype simply displays the characters' in-game dialog portraits, rather than the unique graphic seen in the final.

-- The planet in the lower-right corner is much larger than its equivalent in the final build.
+- The planet in the lower-right corner is much larger and less detailed than its July 25, 1995 equivalent.

-- The copyright message in the bottom-right corner uses a slightly different font for its numbering, and is dated 1995 rather than the final build's 1996 date.
+- The copyright message in the bottom-right corner uses a slightly different-shaped 9, and is dated 1995 rather than the final's 1996 date.

 - The eye/star in the background of the prototype's title screen continues to glow at all times; in the final build, it stops once Start is pressed.
 It also has an extra vertical lens-flare not present in the final build.

 - Similar to earlier builds, the prototype's menu contains five options rather than the final's three.
-The "Mission" and "Record" options from the final appear, along with three extra options: "Test", "Training", and "Config".
-The "Stereo/Mono" option seen in the final build is completely absent, instead residing within the Config menu.
-However, the standalone "Stereo/Mono" option can be seen in footage of an earlier build intended for public exhibition, suggesting its absence here may simply be due to this build using a debug menu structure rather than the selection intended for publicly-playable builds.
+The "Mission" and "Record" options are there, along with three extra options: "Test", "Training", and "Config".
+The "Stereo/Mono" option is absent, instead residing within the Config menu.
+The standalone "Stereo/Mono" option is however available in builds where debug is disabled by default.

-- In the prototype, the title screen remains the same regardless of whether all of the General Pepper medals have been collected.
-As mentioned above, in the final build, if all the medals are collected across all three difficulty levels, the title screen will display an image of Fox in place of the image of Andross which is usually displayed.
+- In the prototype, the title screen remains the same regardless of whether all of the Pepper medallions have been collected or not.
+As seen above, in the final, if all the medallions are collected across all three difficulty levels, the title screen will display an image of Fox in place of the image of Andross which is usually displayed.

 The Record screen was completely reworked between this prototype and the final game.
-This prototype's Rank uses a star-based rating, as opposed to the letter-based rank given in the final game.
+This prototype's Rank uses a star-based rating, as opposed to the letter-based rank given in the previous build and the final.

 Although the prototype displays the Shield icon correctly in-game and on the character select screen, it seems to use an incorrect palette on the Lylat System Map.
 This was corrected in the final game.